statsig-io/docs/docs/autotune/introduction.md

 ---
-title: Autotune
+title: Autotune (Bandits)
 sidebar_label: Introduction
 slug: /autotune
 ---

-Autotune and Autotune AI automatically find the best variant among a group of candidates, while dynamically allocating traffic to optimize for a single target metric.
+Autotune and Autotune AI are Multi-Armed Bandit solutions that automatically find the best variant among a group of candidates, while dynamically allocating traffic to optimize for a single target metric.

 [Autotune](./multi-armed-bandit.md) (the Multi-Armed Bandit solution) allocates traffic towards high-performing variants and can eventually identify a winning variant.